What is acute renal failure?

 Diagnosis is based on medical history, clinical signs, and the results of blood and urine tests.
 Other diagnostic tests may include abdominal radiographs (X-rays), sometimes using a radiographic contrast or dye, abdominal ultrasound, fine-needle aspiration (sampling the kidney using a long needle) or surgical biopsy of the kidneys.

 What is the treatment for acute renal failure?

 Treatment is focused on removing the circulating toxins as quickly as possible and restoring electrolyte balance.
 This is usually accomplished by administering intravenous fluids for twenty-four to ninety-six hours (1 to 4 days).
 Peritoneal dialysis and hemodialysis (purifying the blood of toxins, like a person waiting for a kidney transplant might receive) are rarely performed, but may be available in your area.
 If toxin exposure or a drug reaction is suspected, it is recommended that the stomach be emptied of its contents immediately, followed by the administration of activated charcoal to prevent further absorption of toxins.

 Nutritional support may be required in cats with persistent or uncontrollable vomiting.
 Your veterinarian will recommend an aggressive treatment plan to give your cat the best chance of recovering from ARF.

 What is the prognosis for a cat diagnosed with acute renal failure?

 The initial prognosis is guarded for all cases of ARF.
 If the cause is an infection, there is a better prognosis than if the cause is a toxic substance.
 The long-term prognosis for recovery depends on the amount of kidney damage that has occurred.
-The kidney has very little capacity to regenerate or "heal" itself, justifying the guarded prognosis.
-Your veterinarian will provide you with a more accurate prognosis based on your cat's clinical signs and individual condition.
+The kidney has very little capacity to regenerate or heal itself, justifying the guarded prognosis.
+Your veterinarian will provide you with a more accurate prognosis based on your cat's clinical signs, results of laboratory tests, and individual condition.